 Most car seats come with a base.
 Such seats give a clicking sound when you install them properly.

-Try placing the seat at different positions, that is, both sides and at the centre.
+Try placing the seat at different positions, that is, both sides and at the center.
 Get a position where the seat is stable.

 Ensure that each belt lies flat.
 Activate the locking mechanism on the shoulder belt and then buckle the seat belt.

 If the infant car seat installation process is right, the seat should not move for more than an inch to all sides.

 How To Install Infant Car Seat With Seatbelt?

 Hence, the right position when using a seatbelt to install an infant car seat will depend on the car seat.

 Adjust the infant seat to the best reclining position before installation.
 Tipping it when installing will make the seat unstable.

 Use the lap seat belt to hold both sides in position.
 The seat belt should give an audible click when installed properly.

 Hence, when choosing a baby car seat, look for a design that is compatible with your vehicle’s interior design.

-If you buy from a reliable supplier, you will have an idea on the best position for a rear facing position.
+If you buy from a reliable supplier, you will have an idea on the best position for a rear-facing position.

 Place the infant seat in this position and then buckle the seat belt through the belt path at the back.

 If not, avoid using the seat in this position.
 Buckle and lock the seat belt in a comfortable reclining position.

 Press the belt down on the baby seat and confirm its tight position.

 The indicators help you the right position for infant car seat installation that keeps the baby breathing properly.

 A semi-reclined position is recommended for infants.
 You will adjust the angle, as the baby grows older.

-Most parents prefer the front facing sitting position because they can easily monitor the baby while driving.
+Most parents prefer the front-facing sitting position because they can easily monitor the baby while driving.

-However, with the front facing position, it is easy for babies to topple over while trying to reach for stuff in the car.
+However, with the front-facing position, it is easy for babies to topple over while trying to reach for stuff in the car.

 Hence, extra caution is necessary when installing the car seat in this position to avoid accidents.

-The main difference when installing the baby car seat in the front facing position is the position of the seat belt.
+The main difference when installing the baby car seat in the front-facing position is the position of the seat belt.

-However, for the front facing position, you need to buckle the seat belt in a way that the latch belt falls inside the car seat.
+However, for the front-facing position, you need to buckle the seat belt in a way that the latch belt falls inside the car seat.